GSA/Section508.gov/_pages/content-pages/2021-09-30-iaaf-biographies.md

       Mr. Creagan is a senior accessibility specialist with the U.S. Access Board.
 The U.S. Access Board is a federal agency that promotes equality for people with disabilities through leadership in accessible design and the development of accessibility guidelines and standards for the built environment, transportation, communication, medical diagnostic equipment, and information technology.</span>
     </p>
     <p>
-      <span>Mr. Creagan is co-chair of the Education subcommittee of the Accessibility Community of Practice of the Chief Information Officers’ Council.
+      <span>Mr. Creagan is co-chair of the Education subcommittee of the Accessibility Community of Practice of the Chief Information Officers Council.
 He currently serves on the Disability Advisory Committee of the Federal Communications Commission.</span>
     </p>
     <p>
       <span>Mr. Creagan provides technical assistance and training on the Revised Section 508 Standards and the Revised Section 255 Guidelines, and he frequently presents on accessible electronic and information technology and telecommunications.</span>